 Automotive components usually experience a complex deformation history during service.
 The nature of the load and how the material responds are key factors in improving the design of a component for specific applications such as service life.
 Most materials research for new component development adopts an empirical or trial and error approach.
 Computational tools such as finite element methods have been widely adopted and have proved beneficial in many areas such as mechanical engineering.
-However, computational tools have yet to be widely used in materials engineering, not only because of the complexities of materials over different scales, from nanometer to meters, but also because there has been a lack of effort aimed at using computational tools in materials development.

-Fig. 6 Benefits of vHILS and its Role in Controller Development Cycle. vHILS approach ensures no delay in hardware implementation at the customer's end.
+Fig. 6-Benefits of vHILS and its Role in Controller Development Cycle. vHILS approach ensures no delay in hardware implementation at the customer's end.

-Fig. 7 Reduction in Development Cycle Time.
+Fig. 7-Reduction in Development Cycle Time.
 Reduction in development time can translate to improved profitability.